Found in 22 Collections and/or Records:

 This collection contains three account books written by John W. Sharp dated 1843-1884.

-This collection contains a large account book for an unidentified business in Knoxville, Tennessee in 1884.
+This collection contains a large account book for an unidentified business in Knoxville, Tennessee in with entries dating January - July 1884.

 The collection consists of one record book from 1885 with daily entries by an unidentified creator.